How to Resize Recycle Bin on Windows 11

 What happens when done?

-Once you change these settings, your computer will manage your deleted files based on your new rules.
-If you increase the size, you will have more “breathing room” before files are permanently removed.
-If you choose to remove files immediately, be careful, as you will not be able to recover them from the bin.
+Once you’ve made these changes, your computer will manage your deleted files according to your new rules.
+If you increase the size, you will have more breathing room before files are permanently removed.
+If you choose to delete files immediately, be careful, because you won’t be able to recover them from the bin.

 How to change your Recycle Bin size

-You can adjust these settings easily through the desktop icon or the file menu. %%LNK0%%
+You can adjust these settings through the desktop icon or the file menu.
+Learn more about storage management here.

 - Find the Recycle Bin icon on your desktop.